SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ![Preview of dashboard on different screens](./assets/images/Dashboard.jpg) [Cherry Leaf Mildew Detector Live Application](https://cherry-leaves-mildew-detector-1936274102f0.herokuapp.com/)

-This machine learning project was undertaken for my fifth project with the Code Institute, which was part of the Predictive Analytics module.
-The task was set to build an ML pipeline which would predict if a cherry leaf is healthy or contains powdery mildew.
-The machine learning task was utilising a deep learning neural neural network for prediction.
+This machine learning project was undertaken for my fifth project with the esteemed Code Institute, as part of the Predictive Analytics module.
+The objective at hand was to construct an ML pipeline that would serve as a reliable arbiter, distinguishing between healthy cherry leaves and cherry leaves that have powdery mildew.
+To accomplish this, a deep-learning neural network was employed to make accurate and insightful predictions.

 ## CRISP-DM workflow (Cross Industry Standard Process for Data Mining)
 The project uses CRISP-DM workflow